Rapid Insights: ‘Finding Her Edge’ Reveals the One Thing Standing Between YA and an Adult Audience

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-What’s keeping audiences watching?
+What’s keeping audiences hooked episode after episode?

 Introducing Genre DNA™